badirusubomi/CMPT291-GROUP-PROJECT/README.md

 ### Reports Page
 The user can view a sales report, that displays a table of sales based on employee sales or customer rentals.
 The user can view overdue items from this page as well.

+### Process Returns Page
+The user is able to process a users return by enetering a customer ID and an order ID.
+The application will then change the status of an order to returned.